spfarrell6/Final-Project/README.md

 Air quality data is collected from the Allegheny County Health Department monitors throughout the county.
 This data must be verified by qualified individuals before it can be considered
 - Link for the dataset ; https://data.wprdc.org/dataset/allegheny-county-air-quality/resource/4ab1e23f-3262-4bd3-adbf-f72f0119108b
+2. Toxic release to water waste - Dataset description:

+- Link for the dataset ;
+3. Pittsburgh public school enrollment - Dataset description:

+- Link for the dataset ;